- What is this conference about?

 - Will there be entertainment?

-- This year we are planning to have a concert, and there may be spontaneous singing in hospitality.
+- This year we are planning to have a concert, and there is likely to be spontaneous singing in hospitality.

 - Will there be rituals?